st-user/zerodep-web-push-java/README.md

 # zerodep-web-push-java

-A Java [Web Push](https://datatracker.ietf.org/doc/html/rfc8030) server-side library that has no dependencies on any specific third-party library.
+A Java [Web Push](https://datatracker.ietf.org/doc/html/rfc8030) server-side library that doesn't force your application to have dependencies on specific third-party libraries.

 - Provides the functionalities for [VAPID](https://datatracker.ietf.org/doc/html/rfc8292)
 - Provides the functionalities